How Do I Connect to a MySQL Data Source?

 - MySQL 5.0 or later

-- Download and install this ADO.NET connector
+- Download and install this ADO.NET connector (be sure to download the Connector installer, not the full product installer)

 From Microsoft Word, Excel, or PowerPoint, navigate to the AutoTag Manager tab.
 Once on the AutoTag Manager tab, click on the upper half of the Data Sources button.
 This will bring up the Connection Editor.